laravel-tr/docs/session.md

 		$table->integer('last_activity');
 	});

-Tabii ki, bu migrasyonu üretmek için `session:table` Artisan komutunu kullanabilirsiniz!
+Of course, you may use the `session:table` Artisan command to generate this migration for you!

 	php artisan session:table